Automating and improving HR processes

 The LMS will also enhance UCT’s ability to provide government-required annual reports, such as skills-development reporting.

 |E-recruitment||This stream will move UCT from manual recruitment processes to an integrated online solution for our end-to-end recruitment process.

 In addition to enhancing and streamlining the recruitment process, e-recruitment will also promote a more proactive approach to attracting internal and external talent.

-The Success Factors project commenced in 2017 and HR aims to wrap it up by mid-2019.
+The Success Factors project commenced in 2017 and HR aims to wrap it up in 2020.

 |Learning Management System